Microsoft Removes Edge's Collections And Sidebar

 Technical details

-Neowin's Edge 149 changelog and Winaero's release notes describe a broader set of changes in this rollout.
-The release migrates Workspaces to a new V2 architecture, moves saved Workspaces data from OneDrive/SharePoint to the Edge Sync service, and removes Workspaces collaboration/share functionality, per Neowin.
-The changelog notes the migration started earlier (progressive rollout beginning in Edge 145) and continues into Edge 149.
-The Microsoft support page details the Collections retirement workflow and limitations: only saved web pages (URLs) are moved when converting to Favorites; images, notes, and other non-page items are not included.
+Changelogs from Neowin and Winaero document additional Edge 149 changes for the stable channel.
+Per Neowin, the release migrates Workspaces to a new V2 architecture, moves saved Workspaces data from OneDrive/SharePoint to the Edge Sync service, and removes Workspaces collaboration and sharing, with the migration having begun progressively in earlier builds.
+Per the Microsoft support page, the Favorites conversion moves only saved web pages (URLs); images, notes, and other non-page items are not included.

 What to watch